Git Version Control System

 git commit), use a Terminal, Git Bash, or PuTTY window and move to the folder where the local git repository was initialized:

 - Type git push

-- Type the name of the remote you would like to push
+- Type the name of the remote that will be pushed

-- Type the name of the local branch you wish to push
+- Type the name of the local branch to push

 -vflag to show a verbose output, which can be helpful if there are any errors.